davidnabergoj/torchflows/examples/README.md

 # Examples

 We provide minimal working examples on how to perform various common tasks with normalizing flows.
-We use Real NVP as an example, but you can replace it with any other bijections from `normalizing_flows.bijections`.
+We use Real NVP as an example, but you can replace it with any other bijection from `normalizing_flows.bijections`.

 ## Training a normalizing flow on a fixed dataset
 ```python